-604.85 A1 Preparing tax calculations of current and deferred tax liabilities (or assets) for an Audit Client for the purpose of preparing accounting entries that support such balances will be subsequently audited by the Firm creates a self-review threat.
+604.8 A1 Preparing tax calculations of current and deferred tax liabilities (or assets) for an Audit Client for the purpose of preparing accounting entries that support such balances creates a self-review threat.

-604.95 A12 In addition to the factors in paragraph 604.3 A2, a factor that is relevant in evaluating the level of the self-review threat created when preparing such calculations for an Audit Client is whether the calculation might have a material effect on the Financial Statements on which the Firm will express an Opinion.

-- 604.95 A23 Examples of actions that might be safeguards to address such a self-review threat when the Audit Client is not a Public Interest Entity include: - Using professionals who are not Audit Team members to perform the service. - Having an appropriate reviewer who was not involved in the providing the service review the audit work or service performed.
+- 604.9 A1 In addition to the factors in paragraph 604.3 A2, a factor that is relevant in evaluating the level of self-review threat created when preparing such calculations for an Audit Client is whether the calculation might have a material effect on the Financial Statements on which the Firm will express an Opinion. - 604.9 A2 Examples of actions that might be safeguards to address such a self-review threat when the Audit Client is not a Public Interest Entity include: - Using professionals who are not Audit Team members to perform the service. - Having an appropriate reviewer who was not involved in providing the service review the audit work or service performed.

-- R604.106 A Firm or a Network Firm shall not prepare tax calculations of current and deferred tax liabilities (or assets) for an Audit Client that is a Public Interest Entity-for the purpose of preparing accounting entries that are material to the Financial Statements on which the Firm will express an Opinion.
+R604.10 A Firm or a Network Firm shall not prepare tax calculations of current and deferred tax liabilities (or assets) for an Audit Client that is a Public Interest Entity.
 (Ref: Para.
-R600.14 and R600.16). - 604.6 A1 The examples of actions that might be safeguards in paragraph 604.5 A3 to address self-review threats are also applicable when preparing tax calculations of current and deferred tax liabilities (or assets) to an Audit Client that is a Public Interest Entity that are immaterial to the Financial Statements on which the Firm will express an Opinion.
+R600.14 and R600.16).

-C. Tax Advisory and Tax Planning and Other Tax Advisory Services
+C. Tax Advisory and Tax Planning Services

-- 604.7 A1 Providing tax planning and other tax advisory services might create a self-review or advocacy threat. - 604.117 A12 Tax advisory and tax planning or other tax advisory services comprise a broad range of services, such as advising the Audit eClient how to structure its affairs in a tax efficient manner or advising on the application of a new tax law or regulation.
+604.11 A1 Tax advisory and tax planning services comprise a broad range of services, such as advising the Audit Client how to structure its affairs in a tax efficient manner or advising on the application of a tax law or regulation.